silkodenis/swiftui-moviesdb-redux-app/README.md

 - [Combine Networking](https://github.com/silkodenis/swift-combine-networking): Handles all network requests to the MoviesDB API.
 - [Navigation Coordinator](https://github.com/silkodenis/swiftui-navigation-coordinator): Manages navigation within the app, coordinating between different views.

+## Acknowledgments

+Special thanks to [Oleksii Demedetskyi](https://github.com/oleksii-demedetskyi) for providing inspiration and some concepts such as normalized state, Graph, and view connector, which were adapted in this project.
+These concepts were originally presented in [SwiftUI-UDF-Demo](https://github.com/oleksii-demedetskyi/SwiftUI-UDF-Demo).

 ## License

 This project is licensed under the [Apache License, Version 2.0](LICENSE).